BooXtream/BooXtream-WooCommerce/README.md

-#This repository is no longer maintained.
+# This repository is no longer maintained
 Issue reports and pull requests will not be attended.

 #### BooXtream Social DRM for WooCommerce